 May 23rd 2013

 Going on the show I thought the last thing I would need to worry about was being on the “bloopers” reel, I take pride and have confidence in my cooking.
 Well oddly enough…my dish will not even be shown.
 It was the dish I made for the open call and what I made for the “on camera” audition.
 The food expert at the open call loved it, I felt confident heading into everything, it was not all bad as an experience, disappointing to say the least but not without a lesson.
 Some contestants had great back stories and had triumphed though horrible things, others were fire dancers or made robots.
 The thing we all had in common was to represent ourselves as cooks.
-I gave it hell I did, I bought all the best products to use (out of pocket expense, btw) but I enjoyed filming actually.
+I gave it hell I did, I bought all the best products to use, I enjoyed filming actually.
 I didn't really expect to like all my cast mates so much, they were awesome!
 We all kinda instabonded.
 I loved the wranglers and all the British accents on the crew.
 If you've seen the show you probably figured that I knew what I was in for….but I naively really believed in it, believed that if you try your best that you can come out a winner.
 Life can be boring and unpleasant at times, and I felt like I had an opportunity that was extraordinary.
 I got a yes from Joe,Graham said the dish was good, but my plating wasn't great (did you see some of the dishes they put through? seriously?)
 And Gordon said my salad was “nice” but my chicken was dry (air cooled, organic and $10 lbs ), too bad since he “loved my personality”.
 So in hindsight….as for all hopes and dreams I had for myself, I failed.
 Wow, that’s a sucky feeling….I wanted to throw up a little when my roommate from the show found an article that the Salt Lake Tribune had about me “being a hopeful” I felt like I was living a lie as all my friends were congratulating me with kind words….I already knew the outcome.
 Coming so close and then getting dumped on your ass is quite character building and was really the catalyst to start my food blog so I could show people what I do in my style.
 Well here is the dish that got me on and sent packing on Masterchef Season 4:

 8 sheets defrosted phyllo